sanramu93/cinemato/README.md

 Cinemato is a database search app with information related to films.
 Find all about your favorite movies and actors filtered by categories, genres, and search terms.

+## Getting Started

-## Built with
+### Built with

 - HTML5
 - CSS3
+- JS
+- React

+### Dependencies

-- Javascript ES6
+- React v.17.0.2
-- React v.17
+- React Icons v.4.3.1
-- React Router v.6
+- React Router v.6.3.0

+### Installation

+In the project directory, you can run:

+- npm install: Install dependencies
+- npm start: Runs the app in the development mode

 ## Screenshots